 Portsmouth Street Tramways

-A blow-up of the above photo which reveals the driver to be wearing a bowler hat with a curved brim (characteristic of the 1880s), whilst the conductor has a squat kepi-style cap bearing a small cap badge.
-The driver is also wearing a round licence.
+An enlargement of the above photograph, which shows that the driver is wearing a bowler hat with an upturned brim (characteristic of the 1880s), whilst the conductor is wearing a squat kepi-style cap bearing a small cap badge.
+The driver is also wearing a round licence badge.

 Portsmouth Street Tramways horse tram and crew

-An unidentified and somewhat battered PSTCo tramcar and crew — photo undated, but probably taken in the 1890s.
+An unidentified and somewhat battered PSTCo tramcar and crew — photo undated, but possibly taken in the late 1880s or early 1890s.
 Author's Collection.

 Portsmouth Street Tramways horse tram and crew

-A blow-up of the above photo showing the crew, the conductor in kepi-style cap and informal jacket, the driver in long coachman's coat with a bowler hat; both men are wearing licences.
+An enlargement of the above photograph showing the crew, the conductor in kepi-style cap and informal jacket, the driver in a long coachman's coat with a bowler hat; both men are wearing licence badges.

 Portsmouth Street Tramways horse tram No 68